tulip-control/tulip-control/README.rst

   pip install tulip

-This will install the required dependencies.
+This will install the latest release, together with required dependencies.
 To find out what dependencies (including optional ones) are installed, call::

   tulip.interfaces.print_env()